Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

     -   Access the Nintendo Switch device
     -   Copy the `SD_Cache.0000, SD_Cache.0001 and SD_Cache.0002` directories to the `Nintendo Switch\7: Saves\Installed games\Just Dance®` directory
     -   Copy the `OfflineSaveNx.txt` file into the `Nintendo Switch\7: Saves\Installed games\Just Dance®\{{your username}}` directory
--   Once all files are transfered, launch the game and change the language backl to English
+-   Once all files are transferred, launch the game and change the language back to English
     -   Main Menu, Settings Icon, Speaker Icon, Bottom Option, English